-EFF has treated 19 veterans to date including veterans from Vietnam, Iraq, and Afghanistan.
+EFF has treated over 120 veterans and first responders to date including veterans from Vietnam, Iraq, and Afghanistan.
 A common theme among those in treatment is that they have tried everything and nothing has been effective.
 They often state that this treatment model is the first thing that has really helped.
 The treatment of these veterans has been extremely successful and therefore we are working to expand to also treat First Responders through a separately funded program.

 PTSD is a serious issue that needs everyone’s attention as it is estimated that there are 22 veteran suicides per day due to unresolved emotional difficulties.
 EFF set out to reduce veteran suicide and has worked diligently to fund well equipped treatment teams.
 The EFF board of directors is a group of volunteers working tirelessly to find funding through local fund raisers, community support, and a few grants.

 As you enter treatment with us, we would like you to understand that EMDR will be the treatment modality utilized in your therapy.
 EMDR has been researched for years and is a valid treatment for Post Traumatic Stress Disorder.
 It is also used for other various diagnoses.
 However, when adding the horse and making the treatment Equine-Assisted EMDR, there is not yet any research.
 Equine-Assisted EMDR is an experimental treatment approach.
 We would like you to fully understand our treatment approach and have outlined for you our mission for your treatment.

 - History is the first stage.
 We will be asking questions during this time regarding your past.
 We will give you educational material which we ask you to read so you can fully understand PTSD.

 - During the preparation stage we will teach you various ways you can learn to calm yourself and also help contain painful thoughts.
 We will teach you ways to keep you present and help you control thoughts from your past.
 The History Stage and Preparation stage will fluctuate and we will go between these 2 stages as you begin your treatment.